 Whales migrate to feed and mate.

-Whale food is abundant in regions where water is cold so during the summer months, whales migrate to these places.
+A whale's food source is abundant in regions where the water is colder, so during the summer months, whales migrate to these places.
 In late autumn when the water becomes too cold and the food gets scarce, they journey to warmer areas to mate and breed.